ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Connection, Message

-See {{msg-niceness}}.
-As an exception from the per-Connection behavior described in {{groups}}, even when set on a Connection, this property is not entangled when Connections are cloned.
+This Property is a non-negative integer representing the relative inverse priority of this Connection relative to other Connections in the same Connection Group.
+It has no effect on Connections not part of a Connection Group.
+As noted in {{groups}}, this property is not entangled when Connections are cloned.

 ### Timeout for aborting Connection {#timeout}